telerik/blazor-docs/components/grid/columns/menu.md

 To control the common features of the `Column Menu` use the `<GridColumnMenuSettings>`, nested inside the `<GridSettings>`.

+### Sorting

-* To disable sorting from the Column Menu for all columns set the `Sortable` parameter to `false`.
+To disable sorting from the Column Menu for all columns set the `Sortable` parameter to `false`.

+### Filtering

-* To control the filtering from the Column Menu set the `FilterMode` parameter to a member of the `ColumnMenuFilterMode` enum:
+To control the filtering from the Column Menu set the `FilterMode` parameter to a member of the `ColumnMenuFilterMode` enum:
     * `None` - disables the filtering from the Column Menu.
     * `FilterMenu` - enables a filter menu to apply filtering.

+### Frozen Columns

-* To disable locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the column to `false`.
+To disable locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the column to `false`.

-* To hide a column from the Grid use the [Column Chooser](#column-chooser).

 ### Column Chooser